-At frequencies $\nu>20$\,GHz, polarisation measurements of very bright sources ($S\ga1$\,Jy) seem to indicate an increase of the fractional polarisation with frequency.
-Using the VLA for polarisation measurements of a complete sample of the WMAP catalogue, \citet{bat11} found that $\langle \Pi^{\mathrm{rad}} \rangle=2.9,\,3.0$ and 3.5\% at 8.4, 22, and 43\,GHz respectively, and a fractional polarisation that is typically higher at 86\,GHz than at 43\,GHz.
+At frequencies $\nu>20$\,GHz, polarisation measurements of very bright sources ($S\ga1$\,Jy) seem to indicate an increase in fractional polarisation with frequency.
+Using the VLA for polarisation measurements of a complete sample of the WMAP catalogue, \citet{bat11} found that $\langle \Pi^{\mathrm{rad}} \rangle=2.9,\,3.0,$ and 3.5\% at 8.4, 22, and 43\,GHz, respectively, and a fractional polarisation that is typically higher at 86\,GHz than at 43\,GHz.
 This was confirmed by measurements at 86\,GHz from \citet{agu10}, obtained with the IRAM 30\,m Telescope.
-They found that, for those sources with detected polarisation at 15\,GHz, fractional polarisation at 86\,GHz is larger than at 15\,GHz by a mean factor of $\sim2$.
+They found that for sources with detected polarisation at 15\,GHz, the fractional polarisation at 86\,GHz is higher than at 15\,GHz by a mean factor of $\sim2$.
 However, these results were not confirmed using new data and/or improved data analysis procedures \citep{Hales2014, Bonavera17a, Galluzzi2017, Puglisi2018, Trombetti2018, Datta2019, Gupta2019}.
 No significant trends of the polarisation degree with flux density or with frequency are found at the frequencies of interest for CMB B-mode search.
-Latest measurements of fractional polarisation at $\nu>50$\,GHz vary from $\sim$1.5 to 3.5\%, and are obtained either using log-normal fits to the distribution of observed polarisation fractions, or using stacking or statistical approaches. \\

-To compute the radio source contamination in polarisation to the CMB B-mode (Sect.\,\ref{contrib_Bmode}), we will assume a constant $\langle \Pi^{\mathrm{rad}} \rangle$=2.8\%, in agreement with the recent \textit{Planck}, SPT and ACT measurements and radio source follow ups from 90 to 220\,GHz.
+Latest measurements of fractional polarisation at $\nu>50$\,GHz vary from $\sim$1.5 to 3.5\% and are obtained either using log-normal fits to the distribution of observed polarisation fractions, or using stacking or statistical approaches.
+To compute the radio source contamination in polarisation to the CMB B-mode (Sect.\,\ref{contrib_Bmode}), we assumed a constant $\langle \Pi^{\mathrm{rad}} \rangle$=2.8\%, in agreement with the recent \textit{Planck} \citep[e.g.][]{Puglisi2018}, SPT \citep{Gupta2019} and ACT \citep{Datta2019} measurements, and radio source follow-ups from 90 to 220\,GHz.